stimpy77/Argotic/README.md

 ### Argotic Syndication Framework ###

+To add the current version of Argotic in your project using NuGet, run the following command from the Package Manager console:

+    Install-Package Argotic

 This is a CodePlex-to-github fork, to update to .NET Framework v4.5 and continue to apply updates to the Argotic framework.
 The offical implementation of Argotic is hosted at:

 **[http://argotic.codeplex.com/](http://argotic.codeplex.com/)**